 We have an amazing panel for this evening:

-Andy never wanted a team at the start and has always had the mindset to work with others as a creative collective.
-He has though built a hugely successful design studio, Wash Studio, with an inhouse team alongside working with freelancers.
+He never wanted a team and has always had the view to work as a creative collective.
+He has though built a successful studio despite this.
 After 21 years at Wash he has lots of insights into agency life.
-Wash one of the North West's most respected creative studios and past winners of Lancashire Creative Business of the year.
-A studio shaped for an integrated age, ready to develop and build brand strategy.

 Jill Cowgill - Director at North West Design Collective